ascential/am-stalkedbybean/README.md

 2. Make sure you have your AWS credentials set up.
 If not, you can do so by [following the instructions here.](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

 3. Initialise a default config file in your project's root directory.
 Replace `your-environment-name` which whatever applies to you (eg; test, staging, production etc).
-This should generate a [config file](./config/config_test.yml) and [config settings file](./config/.settings.yml).
+This should generate a [config file](./config/config_test.yml) and [config settings file](./config/.settings.yml) in the directory you are in.
 ```
-stalkedbybean init your-environment-name
+$ stalkedbybean init your-environment-name
 ```

 4. Update the generated [config file](./config/config_test.yml) with the config options relevant to _your_ app especially the mandatory ones for setting up secrets.
 You won't be able to get your `kms_arn` until you set up your secrets below so leave that for now.